 Increasingly, insurers are utilizing the Web as a tool for their business and have Web-based technologies implemented.
 The receiver should review the company’s Internet content and application processes.
 The receiver should also ascertain what Web services are being provided by the insurer and to the insurer by external vendors.
 Internet service providers should be documented and service contracts obtained and reviewed.
 The receiver should assume the role of Web-master or make arrangements with a third-party vendor.
 This may require that external Internet service providers be notified of the change and new passwords issued.
 Firewalls, Web servers and proxy servers, routers, and other Web- and network-related items should be reviewed for legal, data, ownership, confidentiality and security issues.
 Integration with the receiver’s own Web usage and applications should be reviewed and considered.

+If premiums are being collected over the internet the receiver should ascertain the Company is PCI compliant.
+PCI compliant organizations will have an annual PCI assessment.
+If the Company is not PCI compliant it is recommended that areas of non-compliance be mitigated or the ability to take electronic payments removed.
+The receiver should also understand the process for collecting electronic payments and what if any action needs to be taken by company or receiver personnel to collect and record such payments.